akshat-o5/Movie-Gallery-API/README.md

 ﻿# Movie-Gallery-API
  "Welcome to Movie Gallery API, your go-to source for accessing a vast collection of movies.
 Seamlessly browse through our extensive catalog, discover movie details, filter by genre, search by title, and explore related movies based on cast and genre.
 With user-friendly endpoints, our API empowers you to effortlessly retrieve movie information and enhance your movie-watching experience.
-Whether you're a movie enthusiast or a developer integrating movie data into your application, Movie Gallery API has you covered."
+Whether you're a movie enthusiast or a developer integrating movie data into your application, Movie Gallery API has you covered"

 ## Endpoints:
 1. `/`: Home Page